blmeyers/Ed-Fi-ODS-Docker/README.md

 Full documentation is available on Docker's [website](https://docs.docker.com/compose/)

 ## .env file
-In .env file we can pass the environment variables for example usernames, passwords, below is the command to run the compose file with the envrironment file
+Compose supports declaring default environment variables in an environment file named .env placed in the folder where the docker-compose command is executed (current working directory).
+For example we can pass env variables like, tag, username, password

+Following command can be used with docker-compose
-Ex: docker-compose --env-file .env -f <docker-compose-filename> up
+Ex: docker-compose --env-file .env -f (docker-compose-filename) up